hashicorp/vault/website/source/docs/auth/mfa.html.md

 $ vault write auth/userpass/mfa_config type=duo
 ```

 This enables the Duo MFA type, which is currently the only MFA type supported.
+The username
+used for MFA is the same as the login username, unless the backend or MFA type provide
+options to behave differently (see Duo configuration below).

 ### Duo